DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors/creating-selectors.md

     const submitButton = Selector('#submit-button');
     ```

-* A regular function.
-Executed on the client side.
-Must return a DOM node, array of DOM nodes,
+* A regular function executed on the client side.
+This function must return a DOM node, an array of DOM nodes,
-  NodeList, HTMLCollection, `null` or `undefined`.
-This is convenient when you need to use client-side logic to get an element.
+  `NodeList`, `HTMLCollection`, `null` or `undefined`.

     ```js
     import { Selector } from 'testcafe';